renesas/ra-fsp-examples/example_projects/ek_ra6m3g/glcdc/glcdc_ek_ra6m3g_ep/readme.txt

 * **********************************************************************************************************************/

 1. Project Overview:
-    This Example Project demonstrates the basic functionalities of 2D Drawing Engine (DRW) device driver on Renesas RA MCUs based on Renesas FSP.
-On successful initialization of DRW and GLCDC modules, the EP will draw various shapes and shape fills across the LCD screen, as well as use Alpha Blending on the images rendered to cover the entire screen of an external LCD connected to the RA MCU.
+	This Example Project demonstrates the basic functionalities of the GLCDC device driver on Renesas RA MCUs based on Renesas FSP.
+	On successful initialization of the GLCDC module, the EP will read the display resolution and frame buffer set in the GLCDC module and draw color bands to cover the entire screen of external LCD connected to RA MCU.
+User can view raw image in e2studio IDE.
-    API Failure messages will also be displayed on RTT Viewer.
+	Errors and Status information will be printed on Jlink RTT Viewer during the execution of the project.

 2. Hardware Requirements:
     Renesas RA boards: EK-RA6M3G.